Centennial, Colorado: Government

-The city is governed under the council-manager form of government which limits the power of the city to levy and collect taxes.
+The city is governed under the council–manager form of government which limits the power of the city to levy and collect taxes.
 The city council has eight members.
 The Mayor and Council Members are all part-time officials who hold other full-time jobs.
+As of 2024, the mayor is Stephanie Piko and the city manager is Matt Sturgeon.